AmericasTechnology

 The US Army has selected Rheinmetall and HDT Expeditionary Systems for the final phase of its Small Multipurpose Equipment Transport (S-MET) Increment II program.

-A total of $22 million was awarded to the two companies to each develop eight small robotic transport vehicle prototypes capable of carrying up to 2,000 pounds (907 kilograms) of cargo.
+Each company received $22 million to develop eight small robotic transport vehicle prototypes capable of carrying up to 2,000 pounds (907 kilograms) of cargo.

 The vehicles must also be able to address capability gaps associated with excessive physical burdens and the need to recharge batteries during extended operations.